calebmolstad/academic-site/content/authors/admin/_index.md

   url: https://twin-cities.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an English PhD candidate at the University of Minnesota.
+bio: I have a PhD in English Literature from University of Minnesota.
 My research interests include late medieval literature, Middle English literature, imaginative literature, food studies, and vernacular theology.

 # Interests to show in About widget
 interests: